UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 Use the **Current Folder** window in the MATLAB GUI to browse to your project folder (the one now containing the 'data', 'results' and 'src' directories).

-To verify the current directory in matlab we can run `pwd` (print working directory).
+To verify the current directory in MATLAB we can run `pwd` (print working directory).
 ```matlab
 >> pwd
 ```